seblum/mlops-engineering-book/manuscript/08-Deployment-Infrastructure_Overview.md

 * The `mlflow` module sets up MLflow to managing machine learning experiments and models.
 As MLflow does not natively provide a solution to deploy on Kubernetes, a custom Helm deployment is integrated that configures the necessary deployment, services, and ingress ressources.
 * `jupyterhub` deploys a JupyterHub environment via Helm that enables multi-user notebook environment, suitable for collaborative data science and machine learning work.
 The Helm chart is highly customized providing user management and authentication via Github, provisioning ingress resources, and cloning a custom Github repository that provides all our Data Science and Machine Learning code.

-> **_NOTE:_** The chapter discussing the deployment of an ML platform with Airflow and MLflow on AWS EKS, utilizing Terraform for deployment, is currently in the writing phase.
-The information provided in this disclaimer is based on the current state of knowledge up until July 2023.
-Thank you for your understanding and patience as I work on completing this chapter.